diegosch21/ejemplos-tutoriales/angular/AngularJS.md

       - The functions contain whatever logic is necessary for the service to carry out its work.
       - Services in AngularJS are created using the new keyword.
 Thus, AngularJS will do this internally: new MyService();
     - **FACTORY vs SERVICE**: Ver más abajo en [Services](#services)
-    - **PROVIDER**: Ver a continuación en [providers - recipes] (#providers-recipes)
+    - **PROVIDER**: Ver a continuación en [providers - recipes](#providers-recipes)
 	   - The JavaScript provider object contains a single $get() function.
 	   - This is the factory function of the provider.
 In other words, the $get() function creates whatever the provider creates (service, value etc.).
 	   - The object created by the provider's $get() function will be injected.

 	- **EJEMPLO (minification safe dependency)**: